SonarSource-Demos/sonar-golc/README.md

 The '**ResultsAll**' program generates a 'GlobalReport.pdf' file in the 'Results' directory.
 It prompts you if you want to view the results on a web interface; it starts an HTTP service on the default port 8080.
 If this port is in use, you can choose another port.
 To stop the local HTTP service, press the Ctrl+C keys

+❗️For generating global PDF reports file by file, we will use the [wkhtmltopdf](https://wkhtmltopdf.org/index.html) tool, which will be embedded in the application.
+The binaries for each platform and operating system can be found in the Tools directory.

 ```bash